 This degree program is designed to develop and foster those skills and understandings which can be utilized for employment in an increasingly challenging business environment.
 The curriculum provides students with a broad preparation for a career in business.
 Business courses are included which provide a solid background for future promotion in a chosen occupational area.
-The degree is designed for students who do not plan to transfer to a fouryear college or university.
+The degree is designed for students who do not plan to transfer to a four-year college or university.

-- · Apply accounting concepts and methods to interpret financial statements for evaluating the financial position and performance of organizations. - · Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - · Identify and analyze business problems or opportunities and effectively communicate recommendations for courses of actions.
+- Apply accounting concepts and methods to interpret financial statements for evaluating the financial position and performance of organizations. - Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - Identify and analyze business problems or opportunities and effectively communicate recommendations for courses of actions.

-- Administrative Assistant
+Administrative Assistant

-- Bookkeeper
+Bookkeeper

-- \ Budget Consultant
+Budget Consultant Buyer

-- Buyer

-- Conciliator
+Conciliator

-- \ Credit Analyst
+Credit Analyst

-- Employment Interviewer
+Employment Interviewer

-- \ Hospital Administrator
+Hospital Administrator

-- Sales Agent
+Sales Agent

-- \ Trust Officer
+Trust Officer

-- \ Bachelor Degree or higher required

 Course Title Units

 BUS 109 Elementary Accounting 3

 or

 BUS 120 Financial Accounting 4

 BUS 110 Introduction to Business 3

 BUS 115 Human Relations in Business 3

-BUS 125 Business Law: Legal Environme ent
+BUS 125 Business Law: Legal Environment nt

 of Business 3

 BUS 128 Business Communication 3

-BUS 195 Principles of Money Manageme nt
+BUS 195 Principles of Money Managemer nt

 for Success 3

-CIS 105 Introduction to Computing 2

-or
+BOT 174 Computer Concepts and

+Applications 3

-CIS 110 Principles of Information System ns 4
+CIS 110 Principles of Information System s 4

 ECON 120 Principles of Macroeconomics 3

-Total Required 23-26
+Total Required 24-26

 Plus General Education Require ments